ReactTraining/react-workshop/courses/core/04-side-effects/lecture-1-data-fetching/NOTES.md

 Keeping state in sync with the database can be tricky -- like when we add a lesson to our list from the modal dialog or when we delete a lesson.

-Let's discus various strategies for deleting a lesson and updating our state:
+Let's discuss various strategies for deleting a lesson and updating our state:

 - Refresh the page (bad)
 - The "delete" api could in theory return a new list of results that match the original query for the page